 Logs can be collected via File or Stdout Logs, sent directly to the Collector, depending on your app’s requirements and your preferences.
 Both options have their pros and cons.

-What is the difference between Log and Event in OpenTelemetry?
+What is the difference between a Log and an Event in OpenTelemetry?

 While logs capture discrete events and messages, events capture the context of operations, including timing and causal relationships between different components of an app.